TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Children**

 Under 13: Children should always get permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) via the web or their mobile device, to NPR or to anyone else.
-The NPR Services are not directed at children under the age of 13 and NPR does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to NPR.
+NPR does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to NPR.
 If you are under 13 years of age, please do not send any information about yourself, including your name, address or email address.
 If we discover that we have collected any personally-identifying information from a child under the age of 13, we will remove that information from our database as soon as possible.

 13-18: You must be at least 18 years old in order to Submit any User Materials on or through the NPR Services, register for the NPR Services, create a public profile, participate in any online contests, or place an order on the NPR Shop.
 Visitors between the ages of 13 and 18 must obtain permission from their parents or guardians before registering for email newsletters or otherwise sending any personally-identifying information.